maciejka3000/workdock/README.md

 # workdock
-Keyboard with OLED screens to keep your cool shortcuts
+Keyboard with OLED screens as keycaps so you can see your cool shortcuts